 In additional to patent disputes, Dennies has extensive experience in anti-counterfeiting and trademark enforcement.
 He served as lead counsel for Juul Labs, Inc. in various trademark and trade dress disputes against unauthorized copyists of Juul’s highly successful Electronic Nicotine Delivery Systems.

 Dennies also has an active practice before the PTAB involving inter partes review (“IPR”) and post-grant review (“PGR”) proceedings.
 He was involved in the first ever IPR filed in an ANDA case (Vigamox®) in 2012, and served as lead counsel in the only to-date CBM in a pharmaceutical case (Xyrem®).
 A full listing of Dennies’ representative matters before the PTAB can be found below.
 Dennies is a contributing author of Patent Office Litigation, a comprehensive treatise exploring all aspects of contested proceedings before the Patent Office.

-Dennies, a frequent lecturer and author, is a thought leader on Paragraph IV disputes, and is sought after by generic and brand companies alike for strategic advice on FDA regulatory and early commercialization strategies, product targeting, 505(b)(2) product design, at-risk launch, 180-Day marketing exclusivity and forfeiture, labeling carve-outs, patent settlement and licensing, supply and distribution agreements, drug products liability, and antitrust issues bearing on patent settlements.
+Dennies, a frequent lecturer and author, is often quoted in legal publications and is a thought leader on Paragraph IV disputes.
+He is sought after by generic and brand companies alike for strategic advice on FDA regulatory and early commercialization strategies, product targeting, 505(b)(2) product design, at-risk launch, 180-Day marketing exclusivity and forfeiture, labeling carve-outs, patent settlement and licensing, supply and distribution agreements, drug products liability, and antitrust issues bearing on patent settlements.

 Prior to his legal career, Dennies completed a post-doctoral fellowship at Bristol-Myers Squibb Co., worked within GlaxoSmithKline’s Medical Affairs division, and served as an adjunct professor of pharmacy at Rutgers University.
 He was also a licensed pharmacist in Pennsylvania.